hansiglaser/pas-readline/README.rst

   The USB Interface of the Velleman k7103 PC Storage Oscilloscope http://k7103.sourceforge.net/ includes a command line tool to test the hardware and to program the CPLD.
-This is a bigger usage example which also includes a the TCL scripting language.
+This is a bigger usage example which also includes a the `TCL scripting language with a Pascal wrapper
+  <https://github.com/hansiglaser/pas-tcl>.
 See k7103usbtest.pas_.

   .. _k7103usbtest.pas: http://k7103.svn.sourceforge.net/viewvc/k7103/branch/usb/host-test/k7103usbtest.pas?view=markup